wwwwaiting/computer-graphics-raster-images/README.tex.md

 Like many image file formats, .ppm uses 8 bits per color value.
 Color intensities are represented as an integer between `0` (0% intensity) and `255` (100% intensity).
-In our programs we will use `unsigned char` to represent these values when reading, writing and doing simple operations.
+In our programs we will use `unsigned char` to represent these values when storing in memory and doing simple operations, then use ASCII encoded integers when writing to .ppm files.
 For numerically sensitive computations (e.g., conversion between rgb and hsv), it is convenient to convert values to decimal representations using [double precision floating point numbers](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) `0` is converted to `0.0` and `255` to `1.0`.